dbt-labs/docs.getdbt.com/website/blog/2023-05-04-generating-dynamic-docs.md

 is_featured: true
 ---

 At [Lunar](https://www.lunar.app/), most of our dbt models are sourcing from event-driven architecture.
-As an example, we have the following models for our account domain in our ingestion layer:
+As an example, we have the following models for our `activity_based_interest` folder in our ingestion layer:

+- `activity_based_interest_activated.sql`
+- `activity_based_interest_deactivated.sql`
+- `activity_based_interest_updated.sql`
+- `downgrade_interest_level_for_user.sql`
-- `account_created`
+- `set_inactive_interest_rate_after_july_1st_in_bec_for_user.sql`
-- `account_access_added` (for shared account access)
-- `account_access_removed` (for shared account access)
-- `user_primary_account`
+- `set_inactive_interest_rate_from_july_1st_in_bec_for_user.sql`
-- `account_closed`
+- `set_interest_levels_from_june_1st_in_bec_for_user.sql`
-- `accountnumber_to_user` (who owns what accounts)

 This results in a lot of the same columns (e.g. `account_id`) existing in different models, across different layers.
 This means I end up:

 1. Writing/copy-pasting the same documentation over and over again
 1. Halfway through, realizing I could improve the wording to make it easier to understand, and go back and update the `.yml` files I already did
 1. Realizing I made a syntax error in my `.yml` file, so I go back and fix it
-1. Realizing the columns are defined differently with different wording being used in other domains
+1. Realizing the columns are defined differently with different wording being used in other folders in our dbt project
 1. Reconsidering my choice of career and pray that a large language model will steal my job
 1. Considering if there’s a better way to be generating documentation used across different models

 <!--truncate-->

-In fact, I found a better way, and made the following meme in the [dbt Community Slack](https://www.getdbt.com/community/join-the-community/) channel #memes-and-off-topic-chatter to encapsulate this method:
+In fact, I found a better way using some CLI commands, the dbt Codegen package and docs blocks.
+I also made the following meme in the [dbt Community Slack](https://www.getdbt.com/community/join-the-community/) channel #memes-and-off-topic-chatter to encapsulate this method:

 <Lightbox src="/img/blog/2023-05-04-generating-dynamic-docs/1.png" title="Meme of writing documentation" />

 ## What pain is being solved?

-If you build models on top of event driven architecture, this method limits manual errors, makes it faster to write and maintain documentation, and improves consistency of documentation. **This documentation method saves me 50-80% of the time I previously spent on documentation, by making the documentation process in dbt more <Term id="dry" /> and automated.**
+If you need to document the same column multiple times, this method limits manual errors, makes it faster to write and maintain documentation, and improves consistency of documentation. **This documentation method saves me 50-80% of the time I previously spent on documentation, by making the documentation process in dbt more <Term id="dry" /> and automated.**

 ## What will you learn after reading this article?